 Understanding of innovation

 Innovation can be portrayed as a process, referring to the various activities undertaken to bring novel products, processes or services into practice.
 There are many different views on how this process works, but a commonly found simplification in the literature is to distinguish between a broad and narrow understanding (SOURCES).
 In its extreme form, the narrow understanding sees innovation as the commercialisation of science with an active role for academia and industry where, in the words of the 1933 Chicago world fair slogan, “academia invents, industry applies and society conforms” (Rip et al, 2010).
 There is focus on R&D for the development of new technologies, the so-called ‘STI-mode’ (Jensen et al, 2007) and it is informed by the linear model of innovation.
-This model describes innovation as a journey from basic research, to applied research, to technology development and diffusion (Caraca et al, 2009) resulting in the creation of new technologies that feed in to a ‘global technology opportunity set’ for actors to tap into (Binz et al, 2014).
+This model describes innovation as a journey from basic research, to applied research, to technology development and diffusion (Caraca et al, 2009).
 In this simple supply-push model, all innovation results from science and it is scientific advances that determine the rate and direction of innovation (Godin, 2013).
 This process is seen as being hindered by market failures, arguing that certain types of knowledge have the character of a public good and lead to knowledge spill-overs – i.e. other people benefiting from your work – resulting in an underinvestment in knowledge development (Woolthuis et al, 2005).